kyma-project/rafter/docs/katacoda-tutorials/basic/step4.md

 To make sure that the file is in storage and you can extract it, follow these steps:

-4. Export the file name and the Bucket name as environment variables:
+4. Export the file name and the bucket name as environment variables:

    `export FILE_NAME=$(kubectl get asset asyncapi-file -o jsonpath='{.status.assetRef.files[0].name}')`{{execute}}